 The Clip Mapping function, located on the Rendering Tab of the Object Properties Panel and in the Surface Editor, offers a way to quickly alter an object.
 Basically, it allows you to cut away portions of an object using a texture.
 This is a great way of creating 2D pop-ups, as well as holes, tears, or grids in objects without having to model them.

-A Matte Object option has been added to the Render Tab.
-It causes an object to be rendered in a single user-specified color (usually black or white) with no shading, overriding all of the object’s surfaces.
+The Matte Object option causes an object to be rendered in a single user-specified color (usually black or white) with no shading, overriding all of the object’s surfaces.

 When an object is set as MATTE, it should take on the matte color where it is visible to the camera but it should not be seen by any other rays.
 In addition, the luminance channel should be 0 for the object’s pixels.
 The matte color is still affected by fog.